Trust Wallet Token Price Hits $1.25 on Top Exchanges (TWT)

-Trust Wallet Token (TWT) traded 1.1% lower against the US dollar during the one day period ending at 17:00 PM E.T. on March 19th.
-Trust Wallet Token has a market cap of $522.42 million and approximately $22.75 million worth of Trust Wallet Token was traded on exchanges in the last 24 hours.
-During the last week, Trust Wallet Token has traded up 2.4% against the US dollar.
-One Trust Wallet Token token can currently be purchased for about $1.25 or 0.00004459 BTC on popular exchanges.
+Trust Wallet Token (TWT) traded 0% higher against the US dollar during the 1 day period ending at 9:00 AM Eastern on March 20th.
+Trust Wallet Token has a market cap of $519.68 million and approximately $27.70 million worth of Trust Wallet Token was traded on exchanges in the last 24 hours.
+Over the last week, Trust Wallet Token has traded 1.2% higher against the US dollar.
+One Trust Wallet Token token can now be purchased for approximately $1.25 or 0.00004418 BTC on major cryptocurrency exchanges.

 Trust Wallet Token is a token.
-It was first traded on February 29th, 2020.
+Its genesis date was February 29th, 2020.
 Trust Wallet Token’s total supply is 999,668,148 tokens and its circulating supply is 416,649,900 tokens.
 The Reddit community for Trust Wallet Token is https://reddit.com/r/trustwallet and the currency’s Github account can be viewed here.
+Trust Wallet Token’s official message board is trustwallet.com/blog.
 Trust Wallet Token’s official Twitter account is @trustwallet and its Facebook page is accessible here.
-Trust Wallet Token’s official message board is trustwallet.com/blog.
 Trust Wallet Token’s official website is trustwallet.com.

 Trust Wallet was acquired by Binance in July 2018, and it will natively support Binance DEX and Binance Chain in Q1 2019, it also supports ETC/POA DApps and will soon add support for Tron DApps.